 The divergence of our goals has led the collaboration to an impasse.
 Given that we had already outlined further steps in our initial documents that could not be satisfied after the partners identified their divergent intentions, the collaborative scope the partners initially described was not completely fulfilled.
 The divergence of goals became stark: as researchers interested in the relevance and sustainability of these archives, we were moving the collections toward a more accessible and comprehensive platform with open documentation and protocols for future development.
 By contrast, the PMSS staff were moving toward more stringent and local controls over access to the archives in order to limit dissemination.
 At this juncture, we had some negotiating to do.
 First, we made the ContentDM instance a password protected and not publicly accessible (private) sandbox rather than a public instance of a virtual digital collection.
 As PMSS owns the material, they decided shortly thereafter to issue a take-down order of the ContentDM instance, and we complied.
 As the ContentDM materials were ultimately accessible in the public domain on their live site, this decision revealed how personal the challenges had become.
 Nothing included in the take-down order was unique or new material – rather, the ContentDM site simply provided a more accessible format for existing primary material on the WordPress site, stripped of its interpretive and secondary contexts.

-If there is a silver lining, it lies in this context for urse: the “academic divorce” we underwent by discontinuing our collaboration has made it possible for us to continue conducting research on the publicly available archival materials without being obligated to host a live and dynamic repository for further materials.
+If there is a silver lining, it lies in this context for use: the “academic divorce” we underwent by discontinuing our collaboration has made it possible for us to continue conducting research on the publicly available archival materials without being obligated to host a live and dynamic repository for further materials.
 As a result, we can test best-approaches without having to worry about pushing them to a live production site.
 Within this constraint, we aim to continue re-creating the historical social network without compromising our partners’ needs for privacy and control of their production site.
 The mutual decision to terminate further partnership activities based in archival development arose because of these differing paths forward.
 That decision meant that any further enrichment of the archival materials would not become publicly available, which we saw as a penalty against using the archive at a moment when archives need as much advocacy and visible support as possible.

 Under these constraints of private accessibility, we have continued to work on the AWS ReKognition pipeline and have successfully identified all of the faces of named people featured in the archive, with face and name labels now associated with over 1900 unique images.
 Our next step, delayed to Spring 2021 as a result of the COVID-19 pandemic, includes the creation of an associative network that first identifies unnamed faces in each image using unique identifiers.
 The second element of that process will be to generate an historical social network using the co-occurrence among those faces as well as the faces of named people in the available images.
 Given that our metadata enrichment has already included date associations for most of the images, we are confident that we will be able to reconstruct historically specific networks for a given year or range of years, and moreover, that the association between dates and named people will help us to identify further members of the community who are not currently named in the photographs because of the small groups involved in activities and clubs, as well as the generally limited student and teacher populations during any given year.